AI Writing Evolution: From Basic Autocorrect to Smart Assistants

 Quick Facts:

-• Modern AI keyboards reduce writing time by 40%
+• Modern AI keyboards cut writing time by up to 45%

 From Spell Check to AI: The Beginning of Smart Writing

-The journey of AI writing started with something most of us remember - that annoying red squiggly line under misspelled words.
+The journey of AI writing started with something most of us remember - that red squiggly line under misspelled words.
 Back in the 90s, Microsoft Word's spell checker felt revolutionary.
-It caught typos, sure, but it also created some pretty embarassing moments when it auto-corrected words into completely different meanings.
+It caught typos, sure, but it also created some pretty embarrassing moments when it auto-corrected words into completely different meanings.
+Looking back from 2026, those early tools seem almost quaint compared to what we have now.

 Basic autocorrect worked on a simple principle: match typed words against a dictionary and flag anything that didn't exist.
 No context.
 No understanding.
 Just pure word matching.
 If you typed "teh" instead of "the," it fixed it.
 But if you wrote "their" when you meant "there," the system had no clue something was wrong.